 OIfactory Fatigue is a name for the common experience of losing sensitivity to odors after prolonged exposure.
 If you work around the same odors all day, your body will adapt and the smell will weaken over time.
 Eventually, you will no longer be able to recognize the smell because you are experiencing Olfactory Fatigue.
 Olfactory Fatigue will go away if you have extended time away from a smell, but will soon after you return to it, come back.

 What does this mean for you?
+Febreeze turned being "nose blind" or having olfactory fatigue into a stinking issue.
+What if you have olfactory fatigue working around hazardous chemicals that will harm your health?
 It means that even though you are not smelling harmful chemicals in the air, they can still be present.
-The chemicals you are breathing in are potentially hazardous even though your nose is not detecting the smell.
+The chemicals you are breathing in are hazardous even though your nose is not detecting the smell.
 Putting systems and controls in place to properly manage and monitor these chemicals to ensure a safe working environment is the only way to overcome Olfactory Fatigue.

 For information on how to protect yourself and your workers from dangerous gases, visit: